acima-credit/parser-example/README.md

 You can toggle debug output (which is on by default) by setting the `debug` value near the top of starter.py.

 To escape the console, use ctrl-c.

+In the `ply` project, methods beginning with `p_` are given special handling as parsers.
+They require a [docstring](https://www.python.org/dev/peps/pep-0257/#id17) to document what will be parsed, and python code to handle the incoming parsed token object.

+To add a new language feature, consider adding a new `p_*` method and experimenting.